OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 ![DIST selects new MC](images/DIST_term_MC1.jpg "Distribution selects new controller") Figure 27: Distribution device selects a new active MC

 and the two load devices.
-(We include the console of “TestLoad_1” here.
+(We include the console output of “TestLoad_1” here.
 The output of “TestLoad_2” is similar.)

 ![LOAD selects new MC](images/LOAD1_term_MC1.jpg "Load selects new controller") Figure 28: Load device selects a new active MC